 No, racial affinity groups are not racist.
 They are an essential strategy for transforming schools and organizations into equity-centered spaces.
-Join us for our next workshop on July 31st so that you can experience first hand what it looks, sounds and feels like to engage in racial affinity work. *This is a make-up course for the 2 day workshop we offered in May.
+Join us for our next workshop so that you can experience first hand what it looks, sounds and feels like to engage in racial affinity work.

 Racial Affinity Group Training Description

-Between police murders, Covid-19, and white nationalist attacks on the capitol, there is plenty to discuss.
-We need to be prepared to engage in and support critical conversations about race in the classrooms in order to dismantle White Supremacy Culture in our schools.
+We need to be prepared to engage in and support critical conversations about race in the classrooms in order to work toward antiracism in our schools.
 However, not every conversation or activity should happen in mixed racial groups.
-This is where racial affinity groups come in.
-It is an essential strategy for those with a shared racial identity to convene for learning, support, reflection, healing and personal connections.
+This is where racial affinity groups come in as an essential strategy for those with a shared racial identity to convene for learning, support, reflection, healing and personal connections.

 - Use a research-based framework and other equity-based resources to understand and discuss how racial identity development influences our beliefs and behaviors as educators.

 - Actively participate in a supportive space for healing, reflection, learning, and personal connections.